MileHacker Logo

 • Various vegetable stews, xima, and salads are available (check water used for washing).

-• Vegetarian options are decent in local cuisine.
+• Vegetarian choices are decent in local cuisine.

 • Strictly vegan choices are more challenging.
-Confirm matapa ingredients (no dairy or fish sauce).
+Confirm matapa ingredients (no dairy or a salty sauce made from fermented fish).

 Halal, Kosher & Allergens